-The Washington Times (September 10, 1997) cited Israeli and U.S. intelligence sources as saying that China Great Wall Industry Corp. (which markets satellite launches) was providing telemetry equipment used in flight-tests to Iran for its development of the Shahab-3 and Shahab-4 MRBMs (with ranges, respectively, of about 800 mi. and 1,240 mi.).
+The Washington Times (September 10, 1997) cited Israeli and U.S. intelligence sources as saying that China Great Wall Industry Corp. (which markets satellite launches) was providing telemetry equipment used in flight-tests to Iran for its development of the Shahab-3 and Shahab-4 MRBMs (with ranges, respectively, of about 800 mi. and 1,250 mi.).
 Over 100 PRC and North Korean experts worked there, reported the Washington Times (November 23, 1997) and Washington Post (December 31, 1997).
 Citing a May 27, 1998 intelligence report, the June 16, 1998 Washington Times reported that, in May 1998, China discussed selling telemetry equipment (for testing missiles) to Iran.
-On July 22, 1998, Iran first tested the mobile Shahab-3 missile, which the Pentagon, on the next day, confirmed to be based on a North Korean Nodong MRBM.
-In Beijing in November 1998, Acting Undersecretary of State John Holum protested continuing PRC missile technology aid to Iran, including a reported shipment of telemetry equipment in November 1998, according to the Washington Post (November 13, 1998) and Washington Times (December 7, 1998).
+On July 22, 1998, Iran first tested the mobile Shahab-3 missile, which the Pentagon, on the next day, confirmed to be based on a In Beijing in November 1998, Acting North Korean Nodong MRBM.
+Undersecretary of State John Holum protested continuing PRC missile technology aid to Iran, including a reported shipment of telemetry equipment in November 1998, according to the Washington Post (November 13, 1998) and Washington Times (December 7, 1998).
 U.S. intelligence suspected continued PRC sales of missile technology to Iran in 1999, including specialty steel, telemetry equipment, and training on inertial guidance, reported the Washington Times (April 15, 1999).

-On November 21, 2000, under the AECA and EAA, the Clinton Administration announced it determined that PRC entities had transferred Category II items (missile components) to Iranian entities and U.S. sanctions would be waived on the PRC given its new missile nonproliferation promise.
+On November 21, 2000, under the AECA and EAA, the Clinton Administration announced it determined that PRC entities had transferred Category II items (missile components) to Iranian entities and U.S. sanctions would be waived on China given its new missile nonproliferation promise.

-Still, the Washington Times (January 26, 2001) said that NORINCO (a PRC defense industrial firm) shipped materials (metals and chemicals) for missile production to Iran.
+Still, the Washington Times (January 26, 2001) said that NORINCO (a PRC defense industrial firm) shipped specialty metals and chemicals used in missile production to Iran.
 On the national emergency regarding weapons proliferation, President Bush continued to report to Congress in June 2002 that PRC (and North Korean and Russian) entities "have continued to supply Iran with a wide variety of missile-related goods, technology, and expertise."
 The report confirmed that the May 2002 sanctions under the Iran Nonproliferation Act of 2000 (P.L.
 106-178) were imposed on three PRC entities for conventional transfers to Iran related to unspecified missiles.
 It also noted that the Administration did not impose new missile proliferation sanctions (under the AECA and EAA) between November 2001 and May 2002.
 (The Iran Nonproliferation Act authorizes sanctions on a foreign person based on "credible information" of a transfer to Iran (not necessarily a weapons program) of technology controlled by multilateral nonproliferation regimes.
 The AECA and EAA require sanctions based on a Presidential determination that a foreign entity "knowingly" transferred any MTCR missile equipment or technology to a program for an MTCR Category I missile.)
-The DCI reported in January 2003 that, in the second half of 2001, PRC (and Russian and North Korean) entities continued to supply ballistic missile-related equipment, technology, and expertise to Iran.